Matanlaza89/Matanlaza89/README.md

 ![matanlaza89](https://raw.githubusercontent.com/matanlaza89/matanlaza89/main/banner.jpg)

-:Nerd Face: Graduated in Electronics Engineering specializing in embedded computer systems, ranked in the top quarter.
+🤓 Graduated in Electronics Engineering specializing in embedded computer systems, ranked in the top quarter.

 🎯 looking for a Junior position as an FPGA Engineer.